HowieChangchn/A-viable-framework-for-semi-supervised-learning-on-realistic-dataset/README.md

+# A viable framework for semi‑supervised learning on realistic dataset (MindSpore)

-# The Implementation with MindSpore of CVPR 2022 MAVOC Challenge's Champion Proposal
+## The Implementation with MindSpore

 **Paper Link:**   https://link.springer.com/article/10.1007/s10994-022-06208-6